SEI-TAS/kalki-db/readme.md

 ```

 ### Docker Container Startup
-Start the database by running `$ ./run_postgres_container.sh` from the project root.
+Start the database by running `$ bash run_postgres_container.sh` from the project root.
 This will create a docker container named `kalki-postgres` running the Postgres DB engine.

+If you want to only load some device types into the DB, you can pass their names as arguments to the script.
+If no arguments
+are passed, all device types defined in `sql/device_types` are loaded.
+The device type name to pass must match
+the file name after the "1-" and before the ".sql" parts of it.
+For example, to load only the "wemo" and "dlc"
+device types, execute `$ bash run_postgres_container.sh wemo dlc`

-To stop the docker container execute `$ docker kill kalki-postgres`
+To stop the docker container execute `$ docker container stop kalki-postgres`

 ### Code Integration